 How Do I Choose a Money Manager?

-Ultimately, there are a lot of money managers out there, and if you want to avail all the benefits we mentioned above, you need to choose the best money manager for yourself.
+Ultimately, there are a lot of money managers out there, and if you want to take advantage of all the benefits we mentioned above, you need to choose the best money manager for you.
 So, who are the best money managers?
-How can you choose the ‘best money managers near me?’
+How can you find the “best money managers” near you?
 Well, here’s how.